Low Wood, Lake District Wedding Photography venue

 On many dessert menus within Lakeland, you’ll find, Sticky toffee Pudding, thought to have been created by Francis Coulson, who back in 1960 at his hotel, Sharrow Bay Country House Hotel, a former wedding venue on the shores of Ullswater.

-STP is now synonymous with Cartmel, a village in South Lakeland famous for its ancient priory and Christian Worship for over 800 years.
+Sticky toffee pudding is now synonymous with Cartmel, a village in South Lakeland famous for its ancient priory and Christian Worship for over 800 years.
 It is now just as famous for being a “Foodie Town”, as in 2022, Simon Rogan’s restaurant, L’Enclume was awarded its third Michelin star, a feat only managed by two other restaurants outside of London.

-A short motor bike ride westwards from Cartmel will take you to Barrow, home town of one of the country’s most loved TV chefs, Dave Myers who along with his mate Si King are otherwise known as The Hairy bikers.
 Barrow is home to the dual wedding venues of Abbey House and The Dunes where nearby Roan Head is the perfect place to take photos with the brooding Duddon Estuary as a backdrop.

 All this talk of food is making me pine for exercise and The Lakes is a hot spot for all sorts of Outdoor pursuits and events.